 Always keep the basic neutral lookup texture (lut) ready as this will be the basis for generating all other corrective lut’s.

 Take a screenshot of your game

-Import into e.g. Photoshop and apply color adjustments (such as contrast, brightness, color levels adjustments) until a satisfying result has been reached
+Import into a graphics editor (such as Photoshop) and apply color adjustments (such as contrast, brightness, color levels adjustments) until a satisfying result has been reached

 Perform the same steps to the neutral lut and save as a new lut

 Assign new lut to the effect and hit Convert & Apply